lnpandey/IITM_Research_Interpretability_of_Attention_Networks/AAAI/readme.md

 | 11.  |Dataset1 | second  | architecture1 | 10 | Yes   | 0.01  | 0.001 | 99.92  | 88.13 | 10  | 99.92  | 88.13 |
 | 12.  |Dataset1 | second  | architecture1 | 10 | Yes   | 0.02  | 0.001 | 99.93  | 89.97 | 10  | 99.93  | 89.97 |

-### TABLE 2:  Analysis of Entropy and Layer averaging on Dataset 2 Architecture 1 with Focus net functionally zero
+### TABLE 2: Dataset 2 Architecture 1 with Focus net functionally zero
 - Focus is MLP with 1 hidden layers of 50 units with no bias and weights initialised with Xavier norm.
 Focus is functionally zero.
 - Classification is MLP with 1 hidden layer of 50 units with weights initialised with Xavier norm and bias with zeros.
 - Adam Optimizer is used and learning rate is tuned.
-- Best runs are those runs in which Accuracy > 95%
+- Best runs are those runs in which Accuracy > 90%

 |S.No.| Dataset | Average layer | Architecture | nos_of_runs | Entropy | k-value | LR | avg Acc | avg FTPT | best runs | avg best Acc | avg best FTPT |
 |-----|----|---------------|--------------|-------------|---------|--------|--------|----------|-----------|--------------|---------------|-------------|